Blog

 Why is the comparison rate important?

-Comparison rates can help you:
+Comparison rates can help provide additional context when reviewing loan offers.

-Spot when fees materially change the total cost
+Spot when fees affect the total cost

 Tips for using comparison rates